Third-Party Data Providers Ruin Simple Mechanisms: Introduction

 To summarize, in this paper we make the following contributions.
 We propose a simple model of an auction in the presence of a third-party data provider, capturing information asymmetry regarding the type of the item for sale.
 Within this model, we first (Section~\ref{sec:charac}) provide a characterization of the optimal auction based on that of~\citet{DPT16}, which may require a complex menu of options.
 Our main results study the potential for simple mechanisms to approximate the revenue of optimal mechanisms.
-In Section~\ref{sec:example1}, we show that the item-type equivalents of item pricing and grand bundling cannot achieve within a $\Omega \left( \log n \right)$ factor of the revenue achievable by the optimal mechanism, nor even of the best item-type partition mechanism.
-Further, in Section~\ref{sec:example2}, we show that there may be a $\Omega \left( \log \log n\right)$ gap between the revenue of the best item-type partitioning and that of the optimal mechanism.
-These results highlight that the presence of a data provider significantly reduces the ability of simple mechanisms to approximate the revenue of optimal mechanisms, even in the case of a single seller and a simple buyer.
-Finally, in Section~\ref{sec:adversarial}, we turn to understanding the behavior of the data provider and show that {\em partial} information revelation may be more damaging to the seller than {\em full} information revelation.
+In Section~\ref{sec:example1}, we show that the item-type equivalents of item pricing and grand bundling cannot achieve within an $\Omega \left( \log n \right)$ factor of the revenue achievable by the optimal mechanism, nor even of the best item-type partition mechanism; this bound is tight, as item pricing can be shown to always achieve a $O \left(\log n \right)$ factor of the optimal revenue (see Corollary~\ref{cor:itempricing_log}).
+Further, in Section~\ref{sec:example2}, we show that there may be an $\Omega \left( \log \log n\right)$ gap between the revenue of the best item-type partitioning and that of the optimal mechanism.
+These results highlight that the presence of a data provider significantly reduces the ability of simple mechanisms to approximate the revenue of optimal mechanisms, even in the case of a single seller and a single bidder.
+Finally, in Section~\ref{sec:dpmodeling}, we turn to understanding the impact of the behavior of the data provider.
+We show that our lower bounds also hold for the specific cases of strategic and adversarial data providers.
+Additionally, we show a contrast between these two cases: strategic, revenue-maximizing data providers always fully reveal the information available to them, while adversarial data providers may only {\em partially} reveal information.
+Thus, \emph{partial} revelation may be more damaging to the seller than {\em full} information revelation.
+Taken together, the results in this paper highlight that there is significant motivation for a seller, both in terms of design simplicity and revenue, to be a data monopolist.